 Fungal Diseases and Rosemary

 Fungal diseases often occur on rosemary plants when they are overwatered.
 Fungal diseases such as leaf spot will discolor the leaves and cause them to turn yellow, brown, or black.
 Small black dots may appear on the leaves as well, which indicates that fungal spores have formed.

 A fungus generally will continue to spread unless you remove it from the plant by treating it with a fungicide such as sulfur.

 Rosemary plants need full sunlight to thrive.
 Shady conditions can cause the leaves to die on the plant.
 The leaves will turn black or brown as they shed from the plant due to the lack of sunlight.
 The plant will continue to drop foliage until it receives an adequate amount of sunlight.
-Find a new location to place the rosemary plant where it will receive direct sunlight.
+Find a new location to transplant the rosemary plant where it will receive direct sunlight.

-Water rosemary plants from the bottom to allow the plant to absorb the water.
-Place the water in the plant saucer to prevent getting water on the stems or foliage of the plant.
+Water rosemary plants at the soil level instead of watering the foliage, because wet foliage provides an environment that allows disease pathogens to prosper.
 Remove dead and diseased foliage from the plant to prevent it from spreading.
-Spray the rosemary with an insecticidal soap if you notice insects on the plant.
-Place the rosemary in a location where it can receive at least 8 hour of direct sunlight a day.
+Spray the rosemary with insecticidal soap if you notice insects on the plant.
+Place the rosemary in a location where it can receive at least eight hours of direct sunlight a day.
 Transplant the rosemary to a new location if you are growing it outdoors.